South and West of Ireland Fishing Tour

-Late August to End September – wet or dry as the fish feed on fry, sedges and daphnia.
+Late-August to Late-September – wet or dry as the fish feed on fry, sedges and daphnia.

 Lough Corrib also contains Pike and Perch and gets a small run of Salmon during June and July.
 While there is no “bag limit”, all trout under 13 inches (32 cms) must be returned to the water

 For anyone not familiar with the lake we recommend the services of a ghillie (Fishing Guides) which Currarevagh House can organise for you.
 He has expert knowledge of the lake, knows the conditions for fishing and can give advice on flies, baits and so on.
 He will have his own boat and outboard motor together with a limited supply of necessary tackle.

 There is also an excellent tackle shop in Oughterard.
 However, if you have a favourite fly rod, it would be worth bringing this, if only because you are used to its action.

 Alternatively, Currarevagh Guesthouse has its own traditionally built clinker boats.
 Guests can rent these, either with or without outboards.